 The overwhelming success of that first show spurred collaboration between the Burchfield Penney Art Center and the FTT program to create Runway 2.0.
 This partnership further connected the worlds of fashion and art.

 Runway 3.0, 4.0 and 5.0 found its home in the 20,000-square foot historic Pierce Arrow Building.
 After three years of utilizing this striking industrial space, Runway 6.0 returned back to campus and was held in the newly remodeled Student Union.
-This year we will be celebrating 10 years of Runway with a NEW VENUE - Buffalo State's Sport Arena!
-Thousands of people will join us as we reflect on the past 10 years of Runway and honor our fashion alum with open arms.
-This year, marks our first ever Buffalo State Fashion and Textile Technology Alumni Weekend.
+In April 2017 we celebrated 10 years of Runway with a special show in the Buffalo State Sports Arena.

 Back to Top